 I generally don't like to talk about rumors or brand leaks, mainly out of respect for them, even if I don't have a confidentiality clause (of course, if I did, I couldn't say anything at all).

-Maintaining that respectful silence is something that does not benefit me.
-When the official presentation arrives, he is already an "old acquaintance" so he does not generate the same interest, but I still maintain my respect for the marks and I do not usually give too much ground to leaks.
+Maintaining this respectful silence is something that does not benefit me.
+When the official presentation arrives, it is already an "old acquaintance" so it does not generate the same interest, but I still maintain my respect for the brands and I do not usually give too much room for leaks.

 However, as many of you have asked for opinions and it is already everywhere, I will skip my usual rule to tell you what is known about the new Fenix 6 and all its versions and try to explain what it means.

 Of course, the first thing you want to know is what's new with the Fenix 6.
 Of course, the new model comes with a hardware and software upgrade, so it matches its specifications to the new Garmin Forerunner 945 as well as adding some new features.